ODIN-fire/odin-rs/odin_book/src/intro.md

 The SPA-Server actor utilizes MicroService objects that are managing static and dynamic content which is shown as separate layers on the served web page.
 Static content mostly consists of HTML and associated Javascript modules.
 It can be initialized from files or compiled into stand-alone executables and is served via http(s) protocol.

-Stand alone ODIN SPA servers do not require any additional files/installation other than the executable itself.
+Stand alone ODIN SPA servers do not require any additional files/installation other than the executable itself (see [odin_build](odin_build/odin_build.md) for details).
 They can be thought of as traditional desktop applications that just use a browser as the user interface.

 To ensure realtime update (down to 1Hz) of low latency data such as tracked objects ODIN utilizes [WebSockets](https://en.wikipedia.org/wiki/WebSocket) that are managed by the MicroService objects, and processed in the browser by ODINs Javascript modules (assets).